SenseUnit/dumbproxy/README.md

     	sign username with specified key for given validity period.
 Positional arguments are: hex-encoded HMAC key, username, validity duration.
   -ip-hints string
     	a comma-separated list of source addresses to use on dial attempts. "$lAddr" gets expanded to local address of connection.
 Example: "10.0.0.1,fe80::2,$lAddr,0.0.0.0,::"
-  -key string
+  -js-access-filter string
+    	path to JS script file with the "access" filter function -js-access-filter-instances int
+    	number of JS VM instances to handle access filter requests (default 4) -js-proxy-router value
+    	path to JS script file with the "getProxy" function -js-proxy-router-instances int
+    	number of JS VM instances to handle proxy router requests (default 4) -key string
     	key for TLS certificate
   -list-ciphers